College Credit - Direct Credit and Articulation

 What are the Benefits of Direct Credit and Articulated Credit?

 For students, direct credit is a head start towards a college education...college credit for Tech Center classes taken during high school.
 For parents, early college credit lowers the overall cost of college and gives students an incentive to do well in their Tech Center classes.

 Can Direct Credit and Articulated Credit be Transferred?

 Direct credit is granted on an actual college transcript and the credit follows the student.

 The transfer of articulated credit from one college to another is usually not allowed unless the student receives a certificate or degree from the first college.

 What is the Process to Receive Direct Credit and Articulated Credit?

 At the beginning of each trimester a presentation is given to all programs who have Direct Credit available.
 Students are given an application to fill out if they are interested in earning college credit while in high school.
-Students will need to provide their PLAN and/or ACT scores for certain college classes, if these scores do not meet the minimum requirement (or if the student has no taken either of these tests) students can take the COMPASS test at Careerline Tech Center at no cost.
-Students and parents may wish to visit www.michigantransfernetwork.org for a list of Lake Michigan college classes and the credit equivalencies at various colleges and universities throughout Michigan.
-The amount of credit available is different for each CTC program and can be found on the programs pages of our website.
+Students will need to provide their PLAN and/or ACT scores for certain college classes, if these scores do not meet the minimum requirement (or if the student has not taken either of these tests) students can take the COMPASS test at Careerline Tech Center at no cost.
+Students and parents may wish to visit www.michigantransfernetwork.org for a list of Lake Michigan College and Muskegon Community College classes and the credit equivalencies at various colleges and universities throughout Michigan.
+The amount of credit available is different for each CTC program and can be found on the program pages of our website.

 Students apply for articulated credit towards the end of their senior year by filling out an articulation form and turning it in to the College & Career Services Office.
 Students need an average of a "B" or above in their Tech Center class to be eligible for articulation.